 - Transdisciplinary and comparative research methods

-- Linde Franken: Planetary justice and energy transition technologies from philosophical and governance perspectives (ongoing - in collaboration with the Section of Philosophy)
+- Linde Franken: Towards a planetary just energy transition - A value conscious design approach to solar PV in the Netherlands (ongoing - collaboration with the Section of Philosophy)

-- Nof Afghani: Non-conventional water resources in Jordan from coupled infrastructure systems and sustainability transition perspectives (ongoing)
+- Nof Afghani: Sustainable and equitable access to non-conventional water resources in Jordan (ongoing)

-- Anne Ellermann: Participatory and collaborative innovations for sustainable and equitable water use in Europe (ongoing - in collaboration with the Faculty of Engineering Technology)
+- Anne Ellermann: Participatory and collaborative governance innovations for sustainable and equitable water use in Europe (ongoing - collaboration with the Faculty of Engineering Technology)

 - Amro Wawi: Governance assessment of data management and digitalisation in the Palestinian water sector (ongoing)